Riyad El Cadi

 Eating

 A simple Moroccan-style breakfast is included and served on the tented roof terrace (weather permitting) or in the courtyard under the orange trees.
-Expect breads, pastries, honey and jam, teas and coffee, fruit salad, homemade yoghurt, cheese and freshly squeezed orange juice.
+Expect bread, pastries, honey and jam, tea and coffee, fruit salad, homemade yoghurt, freshly squeezed orange juice and your choice of eggs.

 Features include: